nathanieloon/Google-Drive-Migration-Tool/README.md

 ` pip install --upgrade google-api-python-client`

 ## Usage
+I recommend you run the --printsrc then --printdest options independently, because those will give you the prompts to login with a Google Account.

+If you run the update option from the get-go, you will be prompted to login with the source account, then the destination account.

 ```
 usage: drive-migration-tool.py [-h] [-r ROOT] [-f PREFIX] (-p | -P | -u) [-v]
                                [-F PRINTTOFILE] [-x GENERATE_XML] [-uo]